 Lectures and consultation

 Usually the mental and philosophical aspects of Yoga arise bit by bit, when you have a regular practice.
-Question arise but many of the answers provided by teachers are simplistic, or dogmatic (linked to religious beliefs).
+Questions arise but many of the answers provided by teachers are simplistic, or dogmatic (linked to cults or religious beliefs).
 This turns a lot of people off Yoga Philosophy.

-It makes Yoga theory something close to esoteric, not trustworthy and that negative perception prevents this ancient wisdom to be really studied and understood.
+It makes Yoga theory something close to esoteric, not trustworthy.
+That negative perception prevents this ancient wisdom to be really studied and understood.

-In India traditionally the Yoga the practitioner is not given much information on this area, because information will come from within with practice and contemplation.
-But from a western perspective this is too much a leap of faith and investment for long term results.
-Also trust in Gurus and leaders as ‘higher beings’ that must not be questioned is in decline.
-Still is the way a lot of teachers teach in teacher trainers.
+In India traditionally the Yoga the practitioner is not given much information on this area, because information will come from within with practice and contemplation, or at the discretion of the teacher.
+From a western perspective this is a clash.
+Trust in Gurus and leaders as ‘higher beings’ that must not be questioned is sadly the way a lot of teachers teach in teacher trainers.
+I believe knowledge should and must be shared to those that seek it, and that’s actually fun!

 I invite you to learn the philosophy of yoga, explained in simple terms.
-Just one thing, let’s try to do it outside of normal class 🙂
+Just one thing, let’s try to do it outside of normal class.
+When yoga theory arises, time flies 🙂

 - Introduction to Yoga.
 Definition, purpose of Yoga, benefits, difference between Yoga and exercise, types of Yoga.
 The mistery of the body and mind connectiom